Cinque Terre Photo Tour Details

 At 10 pm we’ll catch the train back to Monterosso.

-Weather permitting we will catch the morning boat to Portovenere, which is unofficially the “6th” village of the Cinque Terre.
+Weather permitting, we will catch the morning boat to Portovenere, which is unofficially the “6th” village of the Cinque Terre.
 Arriving in Portovenere by sea is quite dramatic and breathtaking.
 As the boat rounds the point to the entrance of the harbor, you are presented with the hauntingly impressive byzantine Church of St. Peter, looming high above the sea, and above it the ruins of a medieval fort.
 Magnificent!
 In the small harbor below, Portovenere’s slender tall houses are painted in the typical pastel colors of the Ligurian Coast.
 Wandering the pedestrian-only lanes we’ll find wonderfully ornate house facades, windows and doors.
-We will spend most of the day and afternoon in Portovenere including lunch in a traditional trattoria featuring simple and delicious Ligurian cuisine.
+We will spend most of the day and afternoon in Portovenere including lunch in a traditional trattoria featuring delicious Ligurian cuisine.

 Late in the afternoon we will catch the boat for Riomaggiore.
 We will have plenty of time to roam and photograph, have an early dinner and then be in position for photographing the village with the sun setting over the Ligurian Sea.
 Train back to our hotel in Monterosso.